ids/cluster-builder/index.md

 __Cluster Builder__ is a unique toolset that can deploy _the identical cluster VM images used for production_ to local VMware Fusion development workstations for both the _operations_ and _development_ teams alike.
 This enables both advanced local stack development, as well as meta orchestration cluster development, accelerating all development workflows on a shared codebase.
 Clusters can be deployed and re-deployed locally, _and_ into production, _in minutes!_

 __Cluster Builder__ follows an [immutable infrastructure](https://www.digitalocean.com/community/tutorials/what-is-immutable-infrastructure) philosophy even at the cluster node level.
 Container orchestration clusters are defined in a simple text file and then deployed using a single command.
-Always repeatable and documented, this single re-usable toolset can deploy numerous and varied orchestration clusters with a clear separation of configuration and deployment artifacts, while offering a mechanism for managing the various cluster definitions packages.
+Always repeatable and documented, this single re-usable toolset can deploy numerous and varied orchestration clusters with a clear separation of configuration and deployment artifacts, while offering a mechanism for managing the resulting cluster definition packages.

 __Cluster Builder__ can deploy the following container orchestration clusters: